ietf-rats-wg/draft-ietf-rats-reference-interaction-models/draft-ietf-rats-reference-interaction-models.md

      |                                       attestationResult <= |
      |                                                            |
 ~~~~
+{: #fig-challenge-response title="Figure 1: Challenge/Response Remote Attestation"}

-The Attester boots up and thereby produces Claims about its boot state and its operational state.
+The Attester boots up and thereby produces Claims about its boot state and its runtime state (cf. {{terminology}}), e.g., loaded applications, configurations, and environment variables.
 Event Logs may accompany the produced Claims and provide an event trail of security-critical events in the system.
 Claims are produced by all Attesting Environments of an Attester system.

-The Challenge/Response remote attestation procedure is initiated by the Verifier by sending a remote attestation request to the Attester.
+The Challenge/Response remote attestation procedure is typically initiated by the Verifier by sending a remote attestation request to the Attester.
+Alternative initiation flows, e.g., via an intermediary or through pre-configured requests, are out of scope for this document.
 A request includes a Handle, an optional list of Attestation Key IDs, and an optional Claim Selection.

-In the Challenge/Response model, the Handle is composed of qualifying data in the form of a practically infeasible to guess nonce, such as a cryptographically strong random number.
+In the Challenge/Response model, the Handle is composed of qualifying data in the form of a practically infeasible-to-guess nonce, such as a cryptographically strong random number.
-The Verifier-generated nonce is intended to guarantee Evidence freshness and to prevent replay attacks.
+This nonce is typically generated by the Verifier to guarantee Evidence freshness and prevent replay attacks; however, depending on deployment context, it may also be generated by another trusted role, such as a Relying Party.

 The list of Attestation Key IDs selects the attestation keys with which the Attester is requested to sign the attestation Evidence.
 Each selected key is uniquely associated with an Attesting Environment of the Attester.